umataro/ipset-country-blocker/README.md

 # ipset-country-blocker
-BLOCK traffic to/from/through your server from/to entire countries easily
-# ubi-ipset-country

 BLOCK traffic to/from/through your server from/to entire countries easily with this script.
-All you need is iptables, ipset and bash.
+All you need is iptables, ipset, curl and bash.

 ## Description
 This script allows you to easily block traffic from/to countries via ipset and iptables.
 It does this by:

 * downloading country prefixes
-* creating an ip set for each country specified (in a file `country_codes.txt`)
+* creating an ip set for each country specified in `country_codes.txt` file
-* creating a COUNTRYBLOCK chain that drops packets defined in those ipsets
+* creating a COUNTRYBLOCK chain that drops packets from prefixes defined in those ipsets
 * inserting a jump to this COUNTRYBLOCK chain into INPUT, FORWARD and OUTPUT chains

+TODO:
-It can be controlled via a systemd unit file - supporting `start`, `stop`, `reload` functionality, where reload will refresh prefixes.
+~It can be controlled via a systemd unit file - supporting `start`, `stop`, `reload` functionality, where reload will refresh prefixes.
 Or it can be used standalone, where it also supports `pause`, `unpause`.
-This keeps sets in COUNTRYBLOCK, but remove/reinstate the jump to this chain from built-in chains.
+This keeps sets in COUNTRYBLOCK, but remove/reinstate the jump to this chain from built-in chains.~~

 ## Installation
 If you aren't installing from a package, make sure you have `ipset`, `iptables`, `curl` and `bash` installed.
 There are no other dependencies.
 Place the script into `/usr/local/bin/` and its `country_codes.txt` file alongside it.

 ## Configuration
 Visit https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements to get the 2 character ISO country codes for the countries you want to block.
 Put those into country_codes.txt - 1 country per line. **No empty lines**, **no comments**, **no upper case characters** are allowed.
 Do not press Enter after the last entry in the file (which creates a new empty line).
 For example, to block China, Russia and Ukraine, the file would contain the following 3 lines: